htranchung/Bootstrap-Port-Unfinished/README.md

-During the course of the bootcamp we had to make our own project to present and to add to our portfolio.
-This was my first project using Bootstrap.
+This was my first ever project using Bootstrap.
+I was learning a lot about bootstrap and wanted to make something I could add to a portfolio.
 (UNFINISHED)

 <h1 align="center"> Home Page </h1>